 Swiss watches are the very definition of luxury, and that’s why many watch aficionados desire them.
-Swiss watches are globally renowned for boasting high-quality designs and functionality.
+Swiss watches, such as Rolex, IWC, and Patek Philippe, are globally renowned for boasting high-quality designs and functionality.
 But most importantly, it is their intricately designed components that make them one of the most expensive timepieces around.

 Apart from that, Swiss watches are also known for having a diverse history of innovation that exists to this day.
 They also boast the most complex movements ever to be seen in the history of horology.
 Over many decades, these aspects have been refined, improved, and highly valued by luxury watch enthusiasts.